 Tasting new flavours, testing our boundaries, and having new adventures, these are the things which enrich our lives.
 Sometimes, of course, it’s just nice to get away and be pampered, and that’s a great reason to travel too.
 As much as anything, travel is about satisfying dreams, and ticking off those bucket list items.
 Travel lets us live out our Vegas poker fantasies, hot air balloon over the Serengeti, a trip to Budapest or see the Northern Lights.
 As the original quote tells us, these amazing benefits don’t come for free.
 Travel can be expensive, especially to popular destinations, so here are some tips for enjoying travel on a budget.

 You might love to be spontaneous, but unpredictability comes at a price and planning is an essential part of budgeting.
 That’s not saying assign every minute, but pre-booking hotels, tickets, and major attractions lets you take control of your spending.

 Travel costs fluctuate dramatically depending on the time of year and can be significantly higher during peak season periods.
-Avoid school holidays and instead, check when your destination might still be enjoyed in the shoulder or low season.
+Avoid school holidays if you are travelling without the kids and instead, check when your destination might still be enjoyed in the shoulder or low season.

 Be hotel smart

 A luxury hotel in a prime location might sound appealing, but how much time will you really be in it.
 Work out what is important to you and don’t pay for what you don’t need.

 If you want a nice pool resort to relax, how important is the location?
 If you’re going to dive into a city, do you need much more than a clean bed and a shower?